 you look like a Chinadoll in that kitchen" -Korey

 Are we drawn toward old technology because it represents the last generation of artists we actually admire?
 Or is it a psychosexual attraction toward the products of capital?
 Or is it / could it in part be an attempt toward the rejection of material signifiers of wealth for environmental reasons or as a moral imperative?

 There is a antithetical problem to the problem of nostalgia, if nostalgia is indeed a problem, which is uncritically delighting in newness- for example, fetishizing movies shot on iPhones, paintings made in Photoshop, or movies made out of emojis.
 New form without new meaningful content is pointless.
 It’s a form of shallow entrancement with the spectacularness of one’s immediate material surroundings without engaging on a deeper (meaning-formation) level with how these forms function within the larger socioeconomic narrative of our Earth, and the real benefits and costs of newness.
 If a new form is more expressive of the higher emotional and spiritual experiences than an older form, that’s great, maybe, but if not, then frankly what’s so super special about it.

 As an aside,

 Against Gun Ownership.

-I am *profoundly* opposed to gun ownership, and I am fully opposed to Korey Dane’s frequent references to guns, and his use of toy firearms in music videos.
+I am opposed to gun ownership and to Korey Dane’s frequent references to guns, and his use of toy firearms in music videos.
 It’s a serious issue in America, and even if it’s connotative to him, or to whoever, of a way of life that feels comforting, normal, and American to some people, I feel it’s a backwards, conservative ideology that needs to be reevaluated.